-- Providing funds for recruiting and training a replacement key employee.
-Replacing a key person is the number one reason why companies buy key man life insurance policy.
-In most cases, the key employee has special skills and abilities which make it very difficult and time consuming to find a substitute.
+- To provide funds for recruiting and training a replacement key employee.
+Replacing a key person is the number one reason to buy a key man life insurance policy.
+Many companies have at least one employee that possesses unique skills and abilities, which makes it almost impossible to find a substitute.
 The recruitment process can take considerable time and resources.
-The proceeds of a key man life insurance policy can make this difficult process less stressful and buy the time needed to find the most qualified candidate.
+The proceeds of a key man life policy can make this complicated process less stressful and buy time needed to find the most qualified candidate.

-- Paying any expenses or bills while the company stabilizes.
-What if a key owner of the company passes away unexpectedly?
+- To pay expenses while the company stabilizes.
+What if an owner of the company passes away unexpectedly?
 Could the company continue to move ahead?
-Key man life insurance provides instant liquidity to meet cash demands for ongoing operations.
+Life insurance provides instant liquidity to meet cash demands for ongoing operations.

-- Salary continuation arrangements to surviving spouse.
+- To fund salary continuation arrangements to surviving spouse.
 A salary continuation plan is an agreement between an employee and employer, whereby the employer agrees to continue the employee’s salary death or disability.
-The benefits are normally expressed in terms of a percentage of salary and length of service.
-Key man life insurance can provide funds to the company to honor prearranged salary continuation agreements in the event the key person dies.
+The benefits payable are typically a percentage of salary and length of service.
+Key-person life insurance can provide funds to the company to honor prearranged salary continuation agreements in the event the key person dies.

 - Executive compensation planning.
-Retaining key employees is crucial to the success of any business.
-As an incentive, businesses routinely offer executive benefits to those most important to its success.
-Key man life insurance with a cash value component can be very attractive to any executive.
-The business may use non-qualified deferred compensation plans to tie the executive to the company through what is commonly referred to as “golden handcuffs.”
+Retaining employees is crucial to the success of any business.
+As an incentive, companies routinely offer executive benefits to those most essential to their success.
+Life insurance with a cash value component can be a desirable perk to any executive.
+The business can use non-qualified deferred compensation plans to tie them to the company.
+This concept is known as “golden handcuffs.”

 - Transitioning the company to successor owners.

-The Major Benefits to Owning Key Man Life Insurance
+The Major Benefits of Owning Key Man Life Insurance

 Below are just a few of the many advantages of key person insurance you gain from life insurance: